 Local councils

-may demand a Special Treatment Licence, especially in London.
+may require a Special Treatment Licence, especially in London.

 MHRA rules